Skip to main content

 The Challenge

-I needed to create a 10-minute promotional video showcasing DappJak Labs' ecosystem of decentralized applications.
+I needed to create a promotional video showcasing DappJak Labs' ecosystem of decentralized applications.
 Traditional video editing would mean:

 • Recording voiceovers (or hiring a voice actor)